dh-notes/pandoc-workflow/pandoctut.md

 # Slide 2
 Some text.

-# Slide 3
-Some text.
 ```

-Note that for `Slide 1` to become a slide level control it must have some content in the slide.
+Note that for `# Slide 1` to become a slide level control it must have some content in the slide.
 You can also use a horizontal rule `-----` to create slides without section headers.
 If you need to make a note for yourself, but don't want it to show up on the slides, you can use HTML style comments like so:

 ```
 <!-- This is a comment -->